The Maven Documents Template Builder add-in for DOCX files is a powerful tool that helps you build a template document using data from Salesforce.

 The "Login to Salesforce" button.

 You are already familiar with this one.
-It helps to connect the Salesforce org with Template Builder and select what Document Solution and Document Template to use.
+It helps to connect the Salesforce Org with Template Builder and select what Document Solution and Document Template to use.

 The "Upload File to Template" button.

-Click on this button to upload the DOCX file you are working on to Document Template, that you selected in the Login to Salesforce step.
+Click on this button to upload the DOCX file you are working on to the Document Template, that you selected in the "Login to Salesforce" step.

 Write down the header of the document and place the cursor below so you can insert the fields there.

-First of all, you need to log in to Salesforce to have the up-to-date query in Template Builder.
+First of all, you need to log in to Salesforce to have the up-to-date query in the Template Builder.

 Select the "fx" tab on the "Template Builder" work pane.
 As you remember, this one stands for Expression Builder.